 The weather and climate can affect your hair and what products you use.
 In summer, you want to avoid heavy products containing many oils because they can make your hair look greasy.
 If you have super dry hair during winter, use more moisturizing products to prevent dryness and breakage.
 The best thing to do is to experiment with different types of products and see what works best for your hair type in different seasons, but always remember to be consistent with it, so you get used to how it makes your curls feel and how it looks on you before deciding if it’s the right product for you.

 If you want healthy, full curls, you don’t want to over-style them.
 Curls tend to become stringy and thin when they are over-styled with products like gels or sprays.
-Instead of using these products, try using a leave-in conditioner that will help moisturize your curls without weighing them down.
+Instead of using these products, try using a leave-in conditioner to help moisturize your curls without weighing them down.

 Styling tips for naturally curly hair